eclipse-archived/ceylon-lang.org/documentation/1.0/tour/index.md

 gradually get a feel for how these things work and how they are useful.
 None of us learned to program from books or tutorials or from other people telling us how to do it.
-We learned by playing and experimenting!
+We learned by playing and experimenting.

 If you're completely new to static typing, you'll probably find Ceylon a bit fussy and complicated at first.
 There's a